Bishop Foley trains ‘Cathletes’ to become athletes for Christ

 “It’s a fun run or walk that everybody really enjoys,” Hassler says.

-Special Olympics is another favorite activity.
-Foley Cathletes will be in Waterford on Saturday, Nov.
-10, for a bowling tournament.
+Special Olympics is another favorite activity; Foley Cathletes were in Waterford on Nov.
+10 for a bowling tournament.

 The Foley CAC club also raised more than $500 via a school-wide toy and clothing drive for Birthright of Macomb.
 Money is raised by students paying $2 for the privilege of wearing jeans on “Jeans Day.”